-The very basics of due diligence have been listed below.
+The very basics of your Thailand due diligence has been listed below.
+Try to ensure that you can lower the risks of buying property in Thailand unlike others.
 Also, the reasons why certain aspects of the property need to be checked.
 This is a very basic list of what you need to check.
 So speak to us online or in-person for more information about due diligence in Thailand.
+Contact our real estate lawyer in Thailand who can assist you with this.

 This is what you would call the land title search in Thailand.
 It is always best to have a title deed checked.
-Most buyers will not buy a property that is not at least a Chanote or a Nor Sor 3 Gor.
+Most buyers will not buying a condo in Thailand that is not at least a Chanote or a Nor Sor 3 Gor.
 As noted you need to ensure that the Chanote does not have a time limit registered against it as there is the property on the market which has a limited Chanote as the property was part of the Thailand Land Reformation process where the Chanote was limited being that it could not be sold for 10 years.

 It is always best to check which zone the property is in.
 If you are buying a condo or house in Thailand in an area that is zoned for industrial.
 Then you are going to have a problem selling the condo or house later when factories show at your doorstep down the line.
 You also need to check if there are building restrictions.
 This as well as regulations for the area the property is located in.